HandsomePhil/porkcraft/README.md

 ```
 3. Save and close the file.

-## Porkcraft Server Configurations
+## Server Configuration
+The World of Porkcraft has some custom quality of life improvements that may come as a surprise if you've previously played retail versions of the game.

-### Custom Server Rules
+### Custom Rules
 - Instant mail delivery
-- Free transmogs
-- Instant flight paths (optional and can be toggled on/off at any Flight Master)
+- Instant travel via flight paths (optional and can be toggled on/off at any Flight Master)
 - No Hearthstone timers
 - Free talent respecs
-- Shared mounts and pets between alts
+- Shared mounts and pets between characters
 - Server restarts daily at 4:00 AM ET
 - Raids and arenas reset on Fridays at 6:00 AM ET
 - Heroic dungeons reset daily at 3:00 AM ET
-- Instant dungeon/raid resets with Cromie located in Orgrimmar by the bank, and Dalaran by the well.
+- Instant dungeon/raid resets with Cromie NPC located in Orgrimmar by the bank, and Dalaran by the well.
-- Free transmogs vendor next to Cromie
+- Free transmogs vendor NPC can be found near Cromie in Orgrimmar by the bank, and Dalaran by the well.
 - No timer on `/camp` or `/logout` commands
 - All newly created characters start with 1 gold